-“Hi Digital” is a free online course developed by Vodafone Ireland Foundation, in partnership with NGOs Active Retirement Ireland and ALONE.
-The course consists of bite-size lessons organised around key digital themes including: The basics of internet access and how to use online devices; An essential guide to apps and features that can enhance daily life and combat isolation.
+The course has been developed by Vodafone Ireland Foundation, in partnership with ALONE.
+It consists of bite-size lessons organised around key digital themes including: The basics of internet access and how to use online devices; An essential guide to apps and features that can enhance daily life and combat isolation.

-Participants can work independently or alongside a mentor (a volunteer from Active Retirement Ireland) over a number of weeks to complete all of the lessons.
+Participants can work independently or alongside a mentor over a number of weeks to complete all of the lessons.
 Others may have assistance from their children, grandchildren, or other people from their community.

 Everyone has the right to a digital life; the comprehension and confidence to explore all the possibilities the internet has to offer.

-We know that lack of internet connection is often a barrier to pursuing digital skills which is why “Hi Digital” will be running in-person training at selected sites with high speed broadband across the country.
+We know that lack of internet connection is often a barrier to pursuing digital skills which is why “Hi Digital” will be running in-person training in partnership with the Irish Girl Guides at selected sites across the country.

 About Vodafone Ireland Foundation

 Connecting for good is an integral part of Vodafone Ireland’s brand identity.
-The Vodafone Ireland Foundation, set up in 2003, runs a wide range of community initiatives and programmes for the business, including charity partnerships with Active Retirement Ireland and Alone
+The Vodafone Ireland Foundation, set up in 2003, runs a wide range of community initiatives and programmes, including charity partnerships with Alone and Irish Girl Guides.

 Vodafone Ireland Foundation is one of 27 Vodafone Foundations around the world, dedicated to supporting groups across all segments of society seeking to make a real difference in their communities.
 Using Vodafone’s world-class technology, the Vodafone Foundations partner with organisations towards connecting for good